LinHeLurking/kt-http-hook/README.md

 lastVisited: -1
 ```

-Newly created instances of `SampleClass` is
+Newly created instances of `SampleClass` are
 stored in a buffer.
-You can retrieve entries from it by calling
+You can retrieve entries from the buffer
-this.
+by calling this.

 ```kotlin
 val entry = hookServer.popFromBuffer()